 With digitization such a huge component of the event industry right now, it is only natural that we are seeing a fresh surge of event-tech in the market.

-And when we say event-tech, we mean a combination of technology that’s event-specific (event management software, for example) and technology that’s helpful for business in general.
+And when we say event-tech, we mean a combination of technology that is an event-specific tool like party rental software that’s helpful for event managers in managing every aspect of the whole event.
 The tech that’s especially making the event professionals particularly happy includes:

 - Artificial intelligence